FeaturesHow It WorksPricingFAQ

 Most briefs land in 2–5 minutes.
 Mavrtr reads your market, clusters segments and objections, ranks angles, and delivers channel-native copy — end to end.
 Launch-ready on delivery.

 Operator ($149/mo) is for solo performance marketers or founders running one brand — single brand, 15 briefs/month.
-Studio ($449/mo) is for in-house growth teams or freelance strategists running multiple brands — 5 brands, exports, seats, gap analysis.
+Studio ($449/mo) is for in-house growth teams or freelance strategists running multiple brands — 5 brands, exports, seats, all 4 channels.
 Agency ($1,499/mo) is for shops running 10+ brands — unlimited brands, white-label, priority refresh.

 Yes — any store with a public storefront.
 Custom domains, myshopify.com subdomains, all supported.
 If a shopper can see the products, Mavrtr can read them.